radius-project/lab/instructions/03-initialize.md

 applications-rp-697cdf6b-lp4gk     1/1     Running   0          54s
 bicep-de-567fbc6c85-hnvzv          1/1     Running   0          54s
 controller-74d4ccfb48-w4bf5        1/1     Running   0          54s
-contour-envoy-hxhvr                0/2     Pending   0          42s
+contour-envoy-hxhvr                2/2     Running   0          42s
 contour-contour-6bbbd945d9-cqv8h   1/1     Running   0          42s
 ```

-> 💡 Radius is not a typical Kubernetes controller.
+> 💡 Radius is not a Kubernetes controller.
 Instead, it leverages the Universal Control Plane service and Resource Providers just like Azure.
 The goal is for Radius to be able to run across any platform, not just Kubernetes.
 For more information on the Radius architecture, visit our [architecture docs](https://docs.radapp.io/concepts/architecture/).

 ## Step 3.3: Verify the environment was created